 >>> Discover the symptoms of anxiety

-What happens if you cry every day?
+What happens when you cry a lot?

 If you find yourself crying every day, it may be a sign of deep emotional discomfort and persistent distress.
 Crying is a natural reaction to sadness, pain or anxiety, and can sometimes be a way of releasing and expressing emotions.
 However, if the crying becomes excessive and frequent, it's important to try to understand what's going on and consider measures to take care of your mental and emotional well-being.